jkunstwald/sched/README.md

 ```

-Forked from [px_sched](https://github.com/pplux/px/blob/master/README_px_sched.md) with the goals of a cleaner API and simple CMake integration.
+Forked with the goals of a cleaner API, simple CMake integration, and avoiding issues with the single-header pattern.

 ## Goals